kubeflow/website/content/en/docs/distributions/nutanix/install-kubeflow.md

   Then access your cluster at `https://<worknernode-ip>:30007`

 - LoadBalancer: If you have a LoadBalancer set up (See optional "Setup a LoadBalancer" section above), you can access the dashboard using the external IP by making the following changes.

-  - Update Istio Gateway to expose port 443 with HTTPS and make port 80 redirect to 443:
+  - Change the type of the kubeflow-monitoring-grafana service to LoadBalancer
+    ```
+    kubectl -n kubeflow-monitoring  patch service kubeflow-monitoring-grafana -p '{"spec": {"type": "LoadBalancer"}}'
+    ```
+  - Get the IP address for the `LoadBalancer`
+    ```
+    kubectl -n kubeflow-monitoring get svc kubeflow-monitoring-grafana -o jsonpath='{.status.loadBalancer.ingress[0]}'
+    ```

-  - You can now access the kubeflow dashboard by navigating to the istio-ingressgateway external IP e.g. `x.x.x.x`
+  - You can now access the Grafana Dashboard by navigating to the kubeflow-monitoring-grafana external IP e.g. `x.x.x.x`

 > **_NOTE:_**  Default Grafana Dashboard user login is "admin" with password "prom-operator".